 Using Touch to Bond with Your Unborn Baby

-From around 18 weeks, your baby becomes sensitive to touch.
-Now, this is the perfect time to get him used to your touch.
+From around 18 weeks, your baby becomes sensitive to touch, this is the perfect time to get him used to your touch.

 You find that around 24 weeks, your baby recognizes your touch and might even “play” with you by kicking or punching where your hand is placed.

-Mixing both sounds and touch together is a great way to build that connection with your baby.
+Mixing sounds and touch together is a great way to build that connection with your baby.

-Combining sound and touch provides more of a sensory experience for your child, growing your emotional bond stronger.
+Combining sound and touch provides more of a sensory experience for your child, strengthening your emotional bond.

 Music and Your Unborn Baby

-Playing your favorite music for your baby is a great way to get them familiar with what is in the outside world.
+Playing your favorite music for your baby is a great way to familiarize them with what is in the outside world.

 It is perfect to set aside 20 minutes a day to play some of your favorite songs for your child.